meteor/meteor/outlines/using-packages.md

     - Some packages may rely on you installing a certain version of a node module in your app.
     - https://paper.dropbox.com/doc/node_modules-guidespec-HoFTXTb77FlFR287yYZYW
 4. Advanced Package use:
-  1. Dealing w/ callbacks in NPM packages (content from http://guide.meteor.com/build-tool.html#npm-callbacks)
+  1. Dealing w/ callbacks in npm packages (content from http://guide.meteor.com/build-tool.html#npm-callbacks)
   2. Overriding core/3rd party Atmosphere packages (content from http://guide.meteor.com/build-tool.html#atmosphere
   3. Overriding npm packages? (actually I don't know how to do this)
   4. Using `shrinkpack` to avoid depending on npm for deployments etc.